sottakuapp/sottaku-yomitan/docs/development/language-features.md

 ## Stuck?

-If you have any questions, please feel free to open a Discussion on GitHub, or find us on the [Sottaku-Yomitan Discord](https://discord.gg/YkQrXW6TXF).
+If you have any questions, please feel free to open a Discussion on GitHub, or find us on the [Sottaku Chat](https://sottaku.app/chat).